Israeli Prime Minister Benjamin Netanyahu's Criminal Trial Postponed by COVID-19 Restrictions

 Netanyahu’s lawyers had previously appealed for a delay, saying they needed more time to review evidence.
 But it was swiftly rejected on the grounds that the March 17 hearing was a procedural reading of the charges only and that the defendant’s response was not needed.

-But after Netanyahu announced a new series of coronavirus-related restrictions late Saturday, including the barring of gatherings of more than 10 people, the justice ministry announced a state of emergency in the courts as well.
+However, after Netanyahu announced a new series of coronavirus-related restrictions late Saturday, including the barring of gatherings of more than 10 people, the Justice Ministry announced a state of emergency in the courts as well.

 Much of the country ground to a standstill Sunday, with schools, malls and places of entertainment shut down.
 Employees were encouraged to work from home and strict restrictions have been placed on personal interactions.